electron/electron/docs/api/context-bridge.md

 * `apiKey` String - The key for the API that you bound into the main world that corresponds to the reverse binding you wish to fetch.

-Returns `Record<String, any>` the reverse bound API provided by the main world.
+Returns `Record<String, any> | null` the reverse bound API provided by the main world.

 ## Usage